priyasingh1501/Lyfe/README.md

-# Lyfe - Comprehensive Lifestyle Management Application
+# Untangle - Comprehensive Lifestyle Management Application

-Lyfe is a full-stack web application designed to help individuals manage every aspect of their lifestyle, from time management and task organization to health tracking, financial management, and relationship maintenance.
+Untangle is a full-stack web application designed to help individuals manage every aspect of their lifestyle, from time management and task organization to health tracking, financial management, and relationship maintenance.

 ## 🌟 Features